equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/index.md

 ---
-title: Custom sub-pipeline
+title: Sub-pipeline
 ---

-# Custom sub-pipeline
+# Sub-pipeline

-After build components step of the [Radix pipeline](../../docs/topic-concepts/#pipeline), optionally it can be run a custom sub-pipeline.
+In the [Radix pipeline](../../docs/topic-concepts/#pipeline), optionally a sub-pipeline can be run.
+It is run after build components step (if components need to be built) or after Prepare pipeline step.
 This sub-pipeline is based on the [Tekton CI/CD framework](https://tekton.dev/docs/getting-started/).

-If the config branch of the Radix application repository contains configuration files for it.
+## Configure sub-pipeline
+Sub-pipeline is configured with a pipeline.yaml file and task yaml-files.

-## Pipeline files
+### Pipeline and task files
 * Default folder for sub-pipeline is `tekton`, next to the file `radixconfig.yaml`.
 * Default name for the pipeline is `pipeline.yaml`.
 * Files with pipeline task configurations should be located next to the file `pipeline.yaml`.

-Example:
+Example: a pipeline `pipeline.yaml` references to tasks in files `clone.yaml`, `build.yaml`, `migration.yaml`

 ```
 ├── component1